 (Leer en español) Postiguillo Bar is in the monumental area, opposite the Royal Shipyards, behind the Cathedral of Seville and near the Postigo Arch.
 A tapas restaurant to enjoy and celebrate dinners or meals in good company, in the Dos de Mayo Street 2.

-In 2018 has been prizewinner by Trip Advisor with the Certificate of Excellence based on clients opinions.
-Is the third consecutive year.
+In 2019 has been prizewinner by Trip Advisor with the Certificate of Excellence based on clients opinions.
+Is the fourth consecutive year.